-Introduction from the Program Director
+Introduction from the Department Chair

 With a disease as serious as pancreatic cancer, you want the best possible team working on your behalf.
 At the University of Colorado Hospital, we have assembled a world-class group of surgeons, oncologists, radiologists, gastroenterologists, nurse practitioners, and others to collaborate on your care.

 What sets us apart from other hospitals is not only the quality of our personnel but also the way they work together.
 We have coordinated our schedules so that all these experts can gather in the same room to discuss your case.
 This allows us to put together the big picture and gain insights that might otherwise be missed.